Kong/kongponents/docs/components/copy.md

 ## Usage

-### triggerCopy
+### copy

-KCopy exposes `triggerCopy` method that can be used to trigger copy from outside the component.
+KCopy exposes `copy` method that can be used to trigger copy from outside the component.
 Here is an example of KCopy inside of KButton, clicking on which will trigger KCopy to copy the text.

 <KButton class="icon-button" @click="onButtonClick">
   <KCopy format="hidden" ref="kCopyElement" :text="text" />